saltyrtc/saltyrtc-meta/Protocol.md

 * In case the client is the initiator, a previous initiator on the same path SHALL be dropped by closing its connection with a close code of `3004` (*Dropped by Initiator*) immediately.
 The new initiator SHALL be assigned the initiator address (`0x01`).
 * In case the client is a responder, the server SHALL choose a responder identity from the range `0x02..0xff`.
 If no identity can be assigned because each identity is being held by an authenticated responder, the server SHALL close the connection to the client with a close code of `3000` (*Path Full*).

+After the procedure above has been followed, the client SHALL be marked as authenticated towards the server.
 The server MUST set the following fields:

 * The *your_cookie* field SHALL contain the cookie the client has used in its previous messages.